amcginlay/eks-demos/doc/08-build-container-image/README.md

 Open `~/environment/echo-frontend/src/1.0/Dockerfile` in Cloud9 IDE to review the code.

-Each Cloud9 instance has the Docker daemon installed.
 Build the Docker image from the Cloud9 terminal then run the newly containerized app.
 ```bash
 docker build -t echo-frontend:1.0 ~/environment/echo-frontend/src/1.0/ # build the container image
 docker images                                                          # see what you produced